Search by Keyword

 The day after this segment was taped, Ed Sullivan did the honors of introducing them at the first stop of their 1965 tour, which happened to be at their momentous Shea Stadium concert in New York City on August 15th of that year.
 The show was filmed and became the television special “The Beatles At Shea Stadium,” which aired first in Britain on March 1st, 1966 and eventually in the US on January 10th, 1967.
 “Ticket To Ride” was among the twelve songs taped for this broadcast as well as played throughout this American tour.

-The American tour ran from August 15th through 31st, 1965 and hit hot spots including Atlanta, Houston, Chicago, San Diego and even Toronto, Canada before ending at the Cow Palace in San Francisco.
+The American tour ran from August 15th through 31st, 1965 and hit hot spots like Atlanta, Houston, Chicago, San Diego and even Toronto, Canada before ending at the Cow Palace in San Francisco.
 Another high point of the tour was their two shows at the Hollywood Bowl in Los Angeles on August 29th and 30th, 1965, which were recorded for future release.

 The very last time The Beatles performed the song was on November 23rd, 1965 for a lip-synced film to be given to television shows worldwide so they wouldn’t have to make personal appearances.
 Among the ten fil clips filmed on this day in Twickenham Film Studios in London was the nine-month-old “Ticket To Ride,” which was performed in front of a backdrop of enlarged bus and train tickets.
 Funnily enough, John, Paul and George are all seated during this video while Ringo is standing while pretending the play the drums.
 They all appear to be bored and uninterested in shooting this film, but British television viewers no doubt ate it up anyway on December 25th and 26th, 1965 when the video was shown on “Top Of The Pops ’65.”